This Is What Whales Are Betting On Intuit - Benzinga

 - Keybanc has decided to maintain their Overweight rating on Intuit, which currently sits at a price target of $700.

-- Deutsche Bank has decided to maintain their Buy rating on Intuit, which currently sits at a price target of $700.
+- Barclays has decided to maintain their Overweight rating on Intuit, which currently sits at a price target of $625.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.